pablode/guc/README.md

 > Note: set `BUILD_SHARED_LIBS` for shared builds, and `CMAKE_MSVC_RUNTIME_LIBRARY` to USD's MSVC ABI.

-> Note: if you run into issues with module or shared libary loading, try building USD with the `--opencolorio` flag.
+> Note: if module or shared libary loading fails, try building USD with the `--opencolorio` flag.

 ### Usage